 ProfessionalsKenneth A. Gallo

-Co-chair of the Antitrust Practice Group and Chair of the Washington, D.C. office and a partner in the litigation department, Ken Gallo has substantial trial experience in antitrust, patent and major commercial disputes.
+Chair of the Washington, D.C. office and a partner in the litigation department, Ken Gallo has substantial trial experience in antitrust, patent and major commercial disputes.
 He has tried cases involving the banking and payments industries, computer hardware and software products, medical and telecommunications equipment, commercial real estate and biotechnology products.
 Clients have recognized Ken as “the finest lawyer I have ever worked with - my number-one choice for any high-leverage litigation” and that he is “one of the most talented litigators ever seen, a great jury trial lawyer.”

 Ken regularly represents clients in private and government antitrust matters, including claims related to alleged monopolization, tying, mergers and acquisitions, cartels and the interplay between the antitrust and intellectual property laws.
 He has been recognized as one of America’s top antitrust, patent and commercial litigators by various publications including Chambers USA, Benchmark/Institutional Investor, Best Lawyers in America, The Legal 500, The National Law Journal and Financial Times, who named Ken one of the “Top 10 Agents for Change.”
 Ken was selected to “The International Who’s Who of Competition Lawyers & Economists 2013” by the Global Competition Review.